Golden generation: France (1998–2006, 2016–present)

 For the first time in 6 years, they reached the knockout stages of an international tournament advancing from the group stages of the 2012 Euros and the 2014 World Cup before being knocked out in the quarter-finals of both competitions by Spain and Germany respectively.
 In 2016, they reached the final of the Euros, with Antoine Griezmann being star player, being awarded player of the tournament and the golden boot.
-Then in 2018, they won the FIFA World Cup, beating Croatia 4–2 in the final and thus starting a new golden generation of players including Kylian Mbappe, Ousmane Dembele, Paul Pogba, Antoine Griezmann, Olivier Giroud, N'Golo Kante, Hugo Lloris, Benjamin Pavard, Lucas Hernandez, Presnel Kimpembe, Samuel Umtiti, Raphael Varane and Blaise Matuidi.
-At the subsequent Euros, they were knocked out by Switzerland in the round of 16 but then won the Nations League in 2021, beating Spain in the final with goals from Karim Benzema and Kylian Mbappe.
+Then in 2018, they won the FIFA World Cup, beating Croatia 4–2 in the final and thus starting a new golden generation of players including Kylian Mbappé, Ousmane Dembélé, Bradley Barcola, Michael Olise, Désiré Doué, Paul Pogba, Antoine Griezmann, Dimitri Payet, Moussa Sissoko, Nabil Fekir, Anthony Martial, Kingsley Coman, Karim Benzema, Olivier Giroud, N'Golo Kanté, Aurélien Tchouaméni, Adrien Rabiot, Hugo Lloris, Patrice Evra, Laurent Koscielny, Lucas Digne, Benjamin Pavard, Lucas Hernandez, Théo Hernandez, William Saliba, Jules Koundé Presnel Kimpembe, Samuel Umtiti, Raphaël Varane, and Blaise Matuidi.
+At the subsequent Euros, they were knocked out by Switzerland in the round of 16 but then won the Nations League in 2021, beating Spain in the final with goals from Karim Benzema, and Kylian Mbappe.
 In 2022, they reached the World Cup final but eventually lost to Argentina on penalties, despite Kylian Mbappe scoring a hat-trick in the final, being the first player to do so since Geoff Hurst in 1966 against West Germany.
 In 2024, France reached the semi-finals of the Euro 2024 despite not scoring a goal from open play in their previous games, owing to the solidity of their defence.
 However, the team subsequently lost 2–1 to Spain.